jchuerva/jchuerva.github.io/about.md

 <hr>

-This blog for documentation about my programming journey and personal notes.
+This blog document my programming journey and personal notes.

 ##### may u needs ✨